lukso-network/LIPs/LSPs/LSP-5-ReceivedAssets.md

 ## Specification

-Every contract that supports to the ERC725Account SHOULD have the following keys:
+Every contract that supports the ERC725Account SHOULD have the following keys:

 ### ERC725Y Keys